 - To complete the sample dataset harmonization processes, open and execute the other two city notebooks, Detroit-notebook.ipynb and LosAngeles-notebook.ipynb.

 Search and discovery

-Now that the police incident datasets have been harmonized and indexed into Amazon Elasticsearch Service, you can use the solution’s search and discovery UI to visualize and explore the full set of combined data.
+Now that the police incident datasets have been harmonized and indexed into Amazon OpenSearch Service, you can use the solution’s search and discovery UI to visualize and explore the full set of combined data.

 Launch the search UI using the SearchPageURL on the Outputs tab of the CloudFormation stack.